Legal Advice for Health Care — 123 results

 Current regulatory policy concerning health care professionals is based on the assumption that the market for health care services fails because consumers do not have full information about... more

-Written by attorney Michael Mirer, over 3 years ago.
+Written by attorney Michael Mirer, almost 4 years ago.

 Health care fraud is a federal crime that can send a person to prison for up to ten years, and it can cost thousands of dollars in criminal penalties.
 When health care professionals are... more